cabinetoffice/national-leadership-centre-website/pages/about/team.md

 Alex delivers work to shape our programme.
 She focuses on designing and delivering the offering from a learning and development perspective.

 ## Hannah Datema
-Hannah heads up our L&D….
+Hannah heads up our learning and development work.
+She leads on design and development of the programme content.